LLNL/mstk-docker/README.md

     > **_NOTE:_** Currently only version 2.0 of the scripting toolkit is supported.

 1. Run `docker-compose build` to build the container.
     > **_NOTE:_** If you would like to install additional python packages into the image you can list these in the included `requirements.txt` file.
-You will then need to run a build command again.
+You will then need to run the previous build command again.

 ## Running the container